jorbDehmel/oak/README.md

 information about these specifics can be found earlier in this document.

+**Note:** This process can occur multiple times.
+A rule can, for instance, cause the inclusion of another file which must be loaded before compilation can continue.
+This might, in turn, require the application of more rules.
+This section ceases after no further rules can be applied.

 ## Macros, Definitions and the Macro Instantiation Unit

 Macros are compile-time functions.
 They output raw code, which